otto-de/edison-microservice/edison-cache/README.md

     }
 ```

-This will provided you with a transitive dependency to com.github.ben-manes.caffeine:caffeine:<version>.
+This will provide you with a transitive dependency to com.github.ben-manes.caffeine:caffeine:<version>.

 *Configure your Caffeine caches*: